 Coriander is a plant that has been in use since time immemorial.
-The entire plant is useful and edible, from the roots, stems, leaves, and seeds.
+The entire plant can be used and is edible, from the roots, stems, leaves, and seeds.

-Although the whole coriander plant is reported to be safe, some people find its leaves aromatic and citrus like while a portion of the population finds the taste repulsive.
+Although the whole coriander plant is reported to be safe for consumption, some people find its leaves aromatic and citrus like in taste while some finds the taste repulsive.

-Coriander is widely used as a herb or spice in most traditional cooking while the roots are commonly used in Thai culinary to add a strong flavor to their dishes.
+Coriander (leaves) is widely used as a herb or spice in most traditional cooking while Thai people are said to use the roots mostly to add a strong flavor to their dishes.

 Coriander oil is produced from coriander seeds and is thought to have the ability to kill a wide range of harmful bacteria.
 Research suggest that it can therefore be used as food additive and alternative antibiotic.

-Having said that, let’s dive in and find out what coriander seed is and the benefits associated with this spice.
+Having said that, let’s find out in detail what coriander seed is and the benefits associated with this spice.

 Are Coriander And Cilantro The Same Thing, What’s The Difference?

 Coriander is scientifically known as coriandrum sativum.
-It’s an annual plant that belongs to a family of Apiaceae, such as carrots, parsley, fennel, celery, and the like.
+According to research it belongs to a family of Apiaceae, such as carrots, parsley, celery, and the like.
 The whole plant is edible from the roots up to the leaves and this includes the seeds.

 Cilantro is synonymous to coriander leaves in the US while the seeds are referred to as coriander.

 The same leaves are known as Chinese parsley and commonly known as coriander in other parts of the world especially in the UK and South Africa.